 About us

-luminatus professional vocal ensemble is a highly acclaimed group of singers, based mainly in the East Midlands/East of England.
-This is reflected in recent reviews, where we have been described as ‘spellbinding’ and a ‘choir of exceptional ability’.
-Our ‘rich and full’ sound is derived from the quality of its members, who are all established soloists.
-Singers work as ‘first amongst equals’, singing within the ensemble, or taking more extended solos as required.
+luminatus vocal ensemble is a highly acclaimed group of professional singers.
+Recent reviews have described us as ‘spellbinding’ and a ‘choir of exceptional ability’.
+Our ‘rich and full’ sound is derived from the quality of our singers, who are all established soloists.
+We work as ‘first amongst equals’, singing within the ensemble, or taking more extended solos as required.

 Repertoire

-The ensemble performs an eclectic range of repertoire, using a period instrument orchestra where required.
+We perform an eclectic range of repertoire, using a period instrument orchestra where required.
 Our focus in recent recordings has been newly discovered, or edited, Renaissance pieces.
-These discoveries are set alongside contemporary compositions, especially by female composers.
-The juxtaposition highlights links between what appear to be disparate styles.
+These are set alongside contemporary compositions, especially by female composers.
+The juxtaposition highlights links and differences between these musical genres.

 Location

-We perform in a range of venues and are constantly seeking new opportunities to bring high quality music to audiences, develop education projects in schools or music hubs, and link with other creative organisations.
+We perform in a wide range of venues and enjoy new opportunities to bring high quality music to audiences, develop education projects in schools or music hubs, and link with other creative organisations.
 If you would like to discuss how we can put on a performance, help to plan a project, or collaborate in other ways please get in touch.

 luminatus vocal ensemble is currently directed by David Bray